Cevostamab

 Overview

-Cevostamab (formerly BFCR4350A) is a bispecific T-cell engager (BiTE) antibody.
-It targets both the the tumor-associated antigen (TAA) Fc receptor-like protein 5 (FCRH5; CD307; FCRL5; IRTA2; BXMAS1) and as well as the CD3 antigen found on T lymphocytes.
+Cevostamab is a bispecific T-cell engager antibody that targets both FCRH5 found on cancer cells and CD3 antigen found on T lymphocytes.

 SparkCures ID 290